Din0saur5/paint-by-number-engine/docs/pr-roadmap.md

 - **Acceptance**:
   - `pipenv run pytest` and lint commands succeed locally/CI
   - CI runs automatically on PRs

+## PR 13 — Painted Preview Output
+- **Title**: `feat: generate filled-in paint preview alongside line art`
+- **Scope**:
+  - After quantization + region smoothing, render a second PNG where each region is filled with its palette color (optionally overlay faint outlines/numbers)
+  - Include this preview in the `/generate` response (e.g., additional base64 blob) and expose it via the sample output script so users can visualize the finished painting before printing
+  - Add a regression test ensuring the preview uses the same palette mapping as the legend
+- **Acceptance**:
+  - Responses include both the line-art sheet and a colored preview
+  - Palette colors and numbers line up between preview, sheet, and legend

 ## Future PR Ideas
 - SVG/PDF export formats